AMDmi3/opening_hours.js/README.md

 ## How to contribute ##

-You can contribute in the usual manner as known from GitHub.
+You can contribute in the usual manner as known from git (and GitHub).
 Just fork, change and make a pull request.

 ### Translating ###